 - Some Social Security benefits are tax-free, or partially taxable, depending on your income, Scharin says.
 But on the flip side, Knoll points out, everyone who works pays into Social Security through a payroll tax deduction, although some people argue whether it is actually a tax or a forced insurance and savings program.

 - Income from long-term capital gains is not taxed as federal income, but at a lower capital gains rate.
-That rate can actually be zero for those in the lower tax brackets, Scharin says.
-A married couple with adjusted gross income below $70,700 and single taxpayers below $35,350 will pay no tax on capital gains.
+That rate can actually be zero for those in the 10% or 15% tax brackets, Scharin says.
+A married couple with adjusted gross income below $72,500 and single taxpayers below $36,250 might pay no tax on net capital gains.

 In addition to the types of income a person receives, the use of deductions and credits can reduce or eliminate federal income taxes.

 - The standard deduction and personal exemptions alone can eliminate federal income tax owed, Knoll says.
-For example, a married couple filing jointly with two children can earn $27,100 and reduce their federal tax liability to zero just by applying the standard deduction of $11,900 and personal exemptions of $3,800 each.
+For example, a married couple filing jointly with two qualifying children can earn $27,800 and reduce their federal tax liability to zero just by applying the standard deduction of $12,200 and personal exemptions of $3,900 each.
 That's not even counting any credits, he adds, such as the earned income tax credit, which could further reduce the tax bill.
-And, depending on where you live and whether you're self-employed, Knoll says, you can deduct property taxes and health insurance premiums outside the standard deduction without itemizing.
+And, if you're self-employed, Knoll says, you can deduct some or all of your health insurance premiums outside the standard deduction without itemizing.

 - Other credits include the American opportunity credit, which offers a maximum of $2,500 per year for qualified students; the saver's credit for low and moderate income taxpayers who want to save for retirement; and the child and dependent care credit for expenses paid to a care provider.

-- Qualified medical expenses that exceed 7.5% of adjusted gross income can be deducted if the taxpayer itemizes.
+- Qualified medical expenses that exceed 10% of adjusted gross income can be deducted if the taxpayer itemizes.
 In a year that might include expensive capital improvements to a home to accommodate an illness or injury, for example, the tax savings could be significant, Scharin says.
-(The 7.5% threshold is for the 2012 tax year.
-In 2013, medical expenses must exceed 10% of the taxpayer's adjusted gross income.)
+(The deduction is 7.5% for taxpayers over the age of 65.)